KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 #### hyperSETI

 The image included below detailed the entire run of hyperSETI.
-Immediately it is noticable the greater proportion of time executing in the GPU.
+Immediately it was noticable the greater proportion of time executing in the GPU.
 The GPU execution totalled 6.781 seconds of runtime and 37.16% of total runtime.

 ![nsys profile hyperSETI full view](/dedoppler/GPU_reports/nsysHyperWhole.png)